THAILAND Princess Cup 2017

 22.3.8.
 Finger protection in the form of finger stalls or tips, gloves, or shooting tab or tape, to draw and release the string is permitted, provided they do not incorporate any device that shall assist the athlete to hold, draw and release the string.

-184.108.40.206.
+188.8.131.52.
 A separator between the fingers to prevent pinching the arrow may be used.
 An anchor plate or similar device attached to the finger protection (tab) for the purpose of anchoring is permitted.
-The stitching shall be uniform in colour.
-Marks or lines shall be uniform in size, shape and colour.
-Additional memoranda and markings are not permitted.
+The stitching shall be uniform in size and colour.
+Marks or lines may be added directly to the tab or on a tape placed on the face of the tab.
+These marks shall be uniform in size, shape and colour.
+Additional memoranda is not permitted.
 On the bow hand an ordinary glove, mitten or similar item may be worn but shall not be attached to the grip of the bow.

 22.3.9.
-Field glasses, telescopes and other visual aids for spotting arrows:
+Binoculars, scopes and other visual aids for spotting arrows:

-18.104.22.168.
-Prescription spectacles, shooting spectacles and sunglasses may be used.
-None of these may be fitted with micro hole lenses, or similar devices, nor may they be marked in any way that can assist in aiming.
+220.127.116.11.
+Prescription glasses, shooting spectacles and sunglasses may be used.
+None of these may be fitted with micro hole lenses, or similar devices, nor may they be marked in any way to assist in aiming.